nqn524/WebAppControl/README.md

 The controller is accessible from this link https://www-users.york.ac.uk/~nqn524

+# Disclaimer
+The webapp is not compatable with IOS devices due to Apple's higher security concerns, limiting websites from accessing Bluetooth devices

 # How to install the library

 1. Download and install the [Arduino IDE](https://www.arduino.cc/en/software/)